 Demand generation marketing tactics

-Creating content such as blog articles can convert curious browsers into leads, but your content’s value shouldn’t rest solely in its ability to drive conversions.
+Creating content (like blog articles) can convert curious browsers into leads.
+But your content’s value shouldn’t rest solely in its ability to drive conversions.
 Rather, blog posts written by your team can provide even greater lifetime value for your brand.
-You can demonstrate authority within your industry or display that you’re up to date on current concerns and trends in your market.
+You can demonstrate authority within your industry or that you’re up to date on current concerns and trends in your market.

-The benefit of producing blog content is that it can be relatively low cost, if you have the right talent in-house.
-It can also be easily edited and updated, it adds ‘SEO juice’ to your website, and can be shared across social media and via email newsletters.
+The benefit of blog content is that it can be relatively low cost, if you have the right talent in-house.
+You can also easily edit and update, benefit from the ‘SEO juice’ it adds to your website, and share it across social media and via email newsletters.